 Theragun Elite Rating

-Theragun Elite is the second best/ powerful massage gun of the Theragun family devices, and the quietest one in the range.
-It has the high, 16mm amplitude and a reasonable 40lbs. stall force.
-Even though it’s not as powerful as the top Pro model, it can still offer a fairly deep percussive massage.
-However, for the price, we wish it was a bit more powerful.
+In our personal experience, the Theragun Elite ranks as the second most powerful massage gun in the Theragun family and stands out as the quietest one in the range.
+With a high 16mm amplitude and a reasonable 40lbs. stall force, we found that it provides a fairly deep percussive massage, although it’s not as powerful as the top Pro model.
+Given the price, we were left wishing for a little more power in our hands.

 massagegunadvice.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 Please refer to our Privacy & Affiliate Policy for details.